 Holiday Balance & Flow Trip Series

-Holiday has teamed up with a powerful team of healers, teachers, artists and mindfulness experts to offer trips that will get you to the “three day effect” and beyond.
-In 2021, we’re offering five different trips centered around healing, self-discovery, regeneration, wellness, and, of course, some adventure too.
+Holiday has teamed up with a powerful team of healers, teachers, and mindfulness experts to offer trips that will get you to the “three day effect” and beyond.
+In 2022, we’re offering four different trips centered around healing, self-discovery, regeneration, wellness, and, of course, some adventure too.

 Wild Yoga with Rebecca Wildbear